kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial-java.md

 last_updated: August 10, 2016
 tags: [getting_started, java]
 summary: "This document will teach you how to use Java to load both an ontology and some data into a Mindmaps Graph."
-sidebar: home_sidebar
+sidebar: documentation_sidebar
-permalink: overview/quickstart_tutorial_java.html
+permalink: /documentation/the-basics/quickstart-tutorial-java.html
-folder: overview
+folder: documentation
 ---

 **TO DO: This doc will be a replica of the Graql doc, but use the Java API instead.
 It will be generated when the Graql doc is closer to complete.**